If you want to relocate to Canada from Nigeria and access all the benefits of a permanent Canadian resident, then you must read this post.

 Here’s what you should know…

-Between 2018 to 2020, Canadian government targeted to bring in about 1 million immigrants.
+Between 2018 and 2020, the Canadian government targeted to bring in about 1 million immigrants.

 You may have heard of this already.
 But just in 2018, over 82,000 people have already migrated to Canada and were welcomed by the Canadian authorities.